India

 Country Overview

-India is the world’s largest democracy, with a vibrant and growing economy, rich history, kaleidoscopic diversity, and an enormous appetite for education.
+India is the world’s largest democracy, with a vibrant and growing economy, rich history, and an enormous appetite for education.
 Its education system continues to expand at a rapid pace.
 India attracts faculty and students to study, teach, and conduct research, its expertise extending beyond the technical and business fields to nearly all academic disciplines.

 Educational System Overview